ljw1004/csharpspec/csharp/interfaces.md

 #### Variance conversion

 The purpose of variance annotations is to provide for more lenient (but still type safe) conversions to interface and delegate types.
-To this end the definitions of implicit (§6.1) and explicit conversions (§6.2) make use of the notion of variance-convertibility, which is defined as follows:
+To this end the definitions of implicit ([Implicit conversions](conversions.md#implicit-conversions)) and explicit conversions ([Explicit conversions](conversions.md#explicit-conversions)) make use of the notion of variance-convertibility, which is defined as follows:

 A type `T<A1,...,An>` is variance-convertible to a type `T<B1,...,Bn>` if `T` is either an interface or a delegate type declared with the variant type parameters `T<X1,...,Xn>`, and for each variant type parameter `Xi` one of the following holds: